Nutterules/ZettelKasten/Fleeting Notes/Scientific Communication in a Post-Truth Society.md

 	* finally! the article in passing mentions a topic that more left leaning partisan groups distort: GM crops and vaccination risks (though i feel this might have swung rightwards during covid...).

+* article doesn't really propose any solutions except for maybe setting up a group to monitor media outputs. it rightly acknowledges though how incredibly difficult the situation i

 ## References
 1. https://www-pnas-org.yorksj.idm.oclc.org/content/116/16/7656
 2. Funk C, Kennedy B (2017) Public confidence in scientists has remained stable for decades (Pew Research Center, Washington, DC).
 Available at www.pewresearch.org/fact-tank/2017/04/06/public-confidence-in-scientists-has-remained-stable-for-decades/.